boundary/football-data-feed/README.md

-# nfl-data-feed
+# Football Data Feed

-NFL data streaming to TrueSight Pulse
+NFL play by play data and tools for demonstrations within TrueSight Pulse